idmillington/layout/README.md

 To test the system, I recommend you use Nose.

 A full set of dependencies, including optional dependencies are in the requirements.txt file.
+Please note that this was created by doing a `pip freeze` and then editing the == to >= for each requirement, which encodes the versions of libraries I happened to have, earlier versions of the same libraries may also work.

 The docs and testing dependencies aren't included in the setup.py file.

 # Tests